asmaier/mostly-harmless/mostly-harmless.md

 |a|^2|b|^2 &\geq |a\times b|^2\end{aligned}$$

 The first of these equations is the Cauchy-Schwarz inequality.
-The second equations doesn't seem to have a name in the literature.
+The second equations doesn’t seem to have a name in the literature.

 The Cauchy-Schwarz inequality comes in many different forms.
 For example for $$n$$-dimensional vectors it can be written in cartesian coordinates